BraedonWooding/Comp2521-T1-2020/docs/home_computing.md

 ### MacOS/Linux

-You should just be able to write `ssh zID@cse.unw.edu.au` and it should work!
+You should just be able to write `ssh zID@cse.unsw.edu.au` and it should work!

 If you want it to save your password so you don't have to enter it each time do the following...